 Microchips are implantable computer chips that encode a unique identification number.
 They are no bigger than a grain of rice and they are placed under your pet’s skin with a needle and syringe, similar to a routine vaccine.
 Unlike collars and ID tags, they can never break or fall off.
 They work by receiving a radio signal from a scanner and transmitting the encoded chip identification number back to the scanner.
 With the chip identification number in hand, the vital contact information is only a phone call away.

 What kind of information is contained in the microchip?

 Is there a tracking device in it?
 Will it store my pet's medical information?

 A: The microchips presently used in pets only contain identification numbers.
 No, the microchip is not a GPS device and cannot track your animal if it gets lost.
-Although the present technology microchipping itself does not contain your pet's medical information, some microchip registration databases will allow you to store that information in the database for quick reference.
+Although microchips themselves don’t contain your pet's medical information, some microchip registration databases will allow you to store that information in the database for quick reference.

 Microchipping hurts about as much as having blood drawn.
-It’s a large needle.
-There’s a pinch.
-A lot of people have it done when their pets are being spayed or neutered so that they are not awake for it, but some pets don’t even flinch.
+It’s a large needle so there is a pinch.
+A lot of people have it done while their pets are being spayed or neutered so that they are not awake for it, but some pets don’t even flinch.
 It all depends on your individual pet.